 Displays a graph that shows the time evolution of:

-- Divergence as a %: time evolution of the divergence that the DARWIN has accummulated from inception, showing values for every day from the day it started to have investment.
-Positive divergence means benefit, negative divergence means detriment for investors.
+- Divergence as a %: time evolution of the divergence that the DARWIN has accumulated from inception, showing values for every day from the day it started to have investment.
+Positive divergence means better price, while negative divergence means the worse price for investors.

 - Invested capital: the evolution over time of the total capital invested by all investors (not including losses and earnings); the same information that is displayed on the DARWIN details page.

 This graph also shows a shaded vertical stripe that indicates the time range of the orders viewed in the list below.